andrewchambers/p2pkgs/README.md

 - Easy distributed builds by shipping package closures to remote servers.
 - Easy access to the source code of our entire system.
 - The ability to quickly build all our packages from a tiny set of host dependencies.

-## ./bin/do

-Instead of redo, you can use the bootstrap 'do' script, which is a pure sh implementation of redo, it does not support incremental builds, but should be able to build one off packages.